-Genevieve Wood is a leading voice for The Heritage Foundation as senior fellow in communications and senior contributor to The Daily Signal, the think tank’s multimedia news organization.
+Genevieve Wood is a leading voice for The Heritage Foundation as a senior advisor and spokesperson.

 Wood is a founding team member of The Daily Signal, which provides conservative opinion as well as news and analysis of policy and political matters.
 She produces regular commentary in text and on video, interviews elected officials and other newsmakers on camera, and makes major media appearances.

 Wood also represents Heritage and The Daily Signal at events around the country to explain and promote conservative public policy solutions to the issues of the day.

 “I enjoy the challenge,” Wood says, “of helping ordinary Americans understand how what happens in Washington and public policy affects them.”